rudelm/rudelm.github.io/content/post/2013/12/19/how-to-create-an-os-x-mavericks-installer-usb-stick/how-to-create-an-os-x-mavericks-installer-usb-stick.md

 ## 2. Cancel the installation

 When the Mavericks installer opens, don't continue it.
-Close it over the menu or press &#8222;alt+q" to quit the installer.
+Close it over the menu or press  "alt+q" to quit the installer.

 ## 3. Connect the USB stick and prepare it

 Now connect your USB stick.
 I recommend a stick with at least 16GB space available (like [this from SanDisk](http://www.amazon.de/gp/product/B00422DCB6)).
 This stick will be formatted, so make a backup of its content or use a dedicated one especially for this sole purpose.

-  * Open the &#8222;Disk Utility" and select your connected USB Stick.
+  * Open the  "Disk Utility" and select your connected USB Stick.
   * Choose Partition and select 1 Partition.
-Set the name to &#8222;stick".
+Set the name to  "stick".
 This way we can identify it better in step 4.
-Select &#8222;Mac OS Extended (Journaled)" and assign the complete space to this partition:
+Select  "Mac OS Extended (Journaled)" and assign the complete space to this partition:
     <a href="http://centurio.net/wp-content/uploads/2013/12/Partition\_USB\_Stick.png" data-rel="lightbox-image-1" data-rl\_title="" data-rl\_caption="" title=""><img loading="lazy" class="aligncenter size-medium wp-image-2114" alt="Partition USB Stick" src="http://centurio.net/wp-content/uploads/2013/12/Partition_USB_Stick-300x258.png" width="300" height="258" srcset="https://centurio.net/wp-content/uploads/2013/12/Partition_USB_Stick-300x258.png 300w, https://centurio.net/wp-content/uploads/2013/12/Partition_USB_Stick-35x30.png 35w, https://centurio.net/wp-content/uploads/2013/12/Partition_USB_Stick.png 745w" sizes="(max-width: 300px) 100vw, 300px" /></a>
-  * Be sure to select &#8222;Options", &#8222;GUID Partition Table" instead of &#8222;Master Boot Record":
+  * Be sure to select  "Options",  "GUID Partition Table" instead of  "Master Boot Record":
     <a href="http://centurio.net/wp-content/uploads/2013/12/GUID.png" data-rel="lightbox-image-2" data-rl\_title="" data-rl\_caption="" title=""><img loading="lazy" class="aligncenter size-medium wp-image-2113" alt="GUID" src="http://centurio.net/wp-content/uploads/2013/12/GUID-300x229.png" width="300" height="229" srcset="https://centurio.net/wp-content/uploads/2013/12/GUID-300x229.png 300w, https://centurio.net/wp-content/uploads/2013/12/GUID-35x26.png 35w, https://centurio.net/wp-content/uploads/2013/12/GUID.png 457w" sizes="(max-width: 300px) 100vw, 300px" /></a>
-  * Now press &#8222;Apply" and let the Mac format the stick.
+  * Now press  "Apply" and let the Mac format the stick.

 ## 4. Create the Mavericks installer

-Open the &#8222;Terminal" application and enter:
+Open the  "Terminal" application and enter:

 [code]
 sudo /Applications/Install\ OS\ X\ Mavericks.app/Contents/Resources/createinstallmedia -volume /Volumes/untitled -applicationpath /Applications/Install\ OS\ X\ Mavericks.app -nointeraction[/code]

-Replace the &#8222;/Volumes/untitled" with the name of the Volume we've created in step 3, e.g. &#8222;/Volumes/stick".
+Replace the  "/Volumes/untitled" with the name of the Volume we've created in step 3, e.g.  "/Volumes/stick".
 This command will ask for your Mac administrator password, so enter it and proceed.

 Now the installer will create a bootable USB stick.
 You should see something like this: